RenderKit/ospray/README.md

 run OSPRay in MPI mode:

 -   An MPI enabled multi-node environment, such as an HPC cluster
--   An MPI implementation you can build against (i.e. Intel MPI, MVAPICH2, etc…)
+-   An MPI implementation you can build against (i.e., Intel MPI, MVAPICH2, etc…)

 Enabling the MPI Module in your Build